 4. Update, update, update.
 Do not make the mistake of thinking that once a will or trust is created it does not have to be updated.
 When there are changes to your family, assets or life be sure to make changes to your documents.
 If there have been divorces, births or deaths in your family, or assets added or second marriages, do not forget to reflect those changes in the documents of your estate plan.
 We highly recommend that you meet with your Florida estate planning attorney annually to review your estate plan.

 5. A Florida Bar Board-Certified Estate Planning Attorney, evaluated for professionalism and tested for expertise is important.
 Florida has many attorneys with different areas of expertise.
 Work with an experienced Florida attorney certified in Wills, Trusts, and Estates who will guide you through the processes and solutions needed to reach your goals for yourself, the most important people in your life, your business and your legacy.

-We know this article may raise more questions than it answers.
+We know a successful Florida estate plan may be complex and confusing.
 Our estate planning law firm takes a very different approach from what you might have come to expect.
 Our goal is to create lifelong relationships with each of our clients, to guide and manage your legacy for the rest of your life.
 Please contact our offices in Stuart and in Palm City to learn more.
 Call 1 (772) 266-5108